 Applying for Plant Breeders' Rights: 3 part process

 Persons interested in protecting a new plant variety under Plant Breeders' Rights must first complete an application form.
-The effective date of an application is the date the completed application form, application fee and supporting documentation are received by the Office.
-Original copies of the application form and supporting documentation are required, but facsimiles are acceptable to establish a filing date.
+The accepted date of an application is the date the completed application form, application fee and supporting documentation are received by the Plant Breeders' Rights (PBR) Office.
+Original copies of the application form and supporting documentation are required, except when an application is submitted through the International Union for the Protection of New Varieties of Plants (UPOV) PRISMA application tool.
+Please note copies and facsimiles are acceptable to establish a filing date.

 - Instructions for filing a Plant Breeders' Rights application

 - Plant Breeders' Rights - Application for Filing Purposes

 - Seed Sample Requirements (vegetatively propagated crops are exempt from this requirement)